 Barrow Report: 57

 Notes: "cist is oriented nw. - se.
 And is open with the south west side stone and the end stone buried beneath the turf.
 Internal dimensions 1.3m by 0.85m depth 0.5m.
 The mound, which is slight with a height of 0.3m is much disturbed.
 Judging by the remains of the retaining circle of which six stones can be seen the diameter of the mound was 4.5m.
 Condition of the cist is fair, of mound poor."
 Only one large stone remains in the mound of a cairn.
 Lethbridge photo top p.111.
 Butler Stennen Hill 2 - Vol. 2.
 Map 29.11 (diagram Vol. 5. p.200).
 NB.
-Worth & Grinsell name this Stennen Hill No. 3 (It is Butler 2)
+Worth & Grinsell name this Stennen Hill No. 3 (It is Butler 2).
+Breton p.34.

 Nearby sites: SX62627784